sammk87/sagemaker-dvc-demo/README.md

 ### Step 8:

-Create a new notebook (use Python3 (Data Science) kernel) in SageMaker studio and follow main.ipynb notebook as a refrence to create the experiments in SageMaker and track the changes.
+Create a new notebook (use Python3 (Data Science) kernel) in SageMaker studio and follow main.ipynb notebook as a refrence point to create the experiments in SageMaker and track the changes.